To view this article as a PowerPoint click here.

 Mandela's Abortion Legacy

 This is deeply disturbing on many levels.
 For example: Are pro-life Christians expected to put their values to one side and deify the man who rammed through parliament, against all opposition, his bill legalising abortion in South Africa?
-Over one million babies have been killed, officially, legally, in South Africa, with tax-payers' money, since Nelson Mandela signed the Termination of Pregnancy Bill, 1 February 1997.
+Over one million seven hundred babies have been killed, officially, legally, in South Africa, with tax-payers' money, since Nelson Mandela signed the Termination of Pregnancy Bill, 1 February 1997.
 Life begins at conception.
 Abortion is murder.